Cybercrime statistics

 Impact of different cybercrimes

-There is a great disparity in types of cybercrimes that commonly affect people.
-For example, phishing continues to be the most common cybercrime for the third year in a row.
-In 2021, there were a total of 323,972 phishing victims.
+There is a great disparity in the types of cybercrimes that commonly affect people.
+For example, phishing continues to be the most common cybercrime for the third year in a row this decade.
+In 2022, there were a total of 300,497 phishing victims.
 Or in other words, every second individual that fell for an online crime fell for a phishing attack.

 However, each cybercrime comes at a different cost.
-Phishing victims on average lost the least amount of money ($136 per victim), while people that fell victim to investment fraud lost the most ($70,811 on average).
+Phishing victims, on average, lost the least amount of money ($173 per victim), while people that fell victim to investment fraud lost the most ($108,479 per victim).

 Yearly growth of cybercrime costs